 Cushion gas represents gas needed to run the underground reservoirs of natural gas.
-Its production would affect the ability of the underground reservoirs to serve.
-Cushion gas is disclosed as part of the value of the assets used for underground storage of natural gas.
+Its production would affect the operability of underground reservoirs.
+Cushion gas is disclosed as part of land, buildings and structures.

 h.
 Financial Assets

 Investments are recognized and derecognized on the transaction date when the purchase or sale of an investment is under a contract whose terms require delivery of the investment within the timeframe established by the market concerned, and are initially measured at fair value less direct transaction costs, except for those financial assets classified as at fair value through profit or loss, which are initially measured at fair value.